 (2) Science-based: I use therapeutic approaches that are well-supported by research.
 Broadly, my approach is cognitive-behavioral, which is based on the idea that our emotions, thoughts, and actions all impact each other.
-We often seek therapy because we want to feel differently, and often it can be helpful to approach this by thinking and acting differently.
+We often seek therapy because we want to feel differently, and it can be helpful to approach this by thinking and acting differently.
 My approach to therapy tends to be practical and relatively brief.
-To maximize your gains, I’ll often invite you to experiment with changes or new practices on your own time (outside my office).
+To maximize your gains, I’ll often invite you to experiment with changes or skills practice on your own time (outside of our office visits).

 (3) Collaborative and person-centered: You are the best expert on yourself.
 I can share expertise on the process of change and growth.
 Together, we are a team of experts collaborating to get you to where you want to be, based on your unique values and goals.

 (4) LGBTQIA+ affirming: I value diversity of all kinds, and want to extend a warm welcome to our trans*, gender non-conforming, gender-diverse, and LGBQIA+ community.
 In addition to therapy services, I am available to provide assessments and letters of support for individuals seeking gender-affirming medical procedures.
 These pre-surgical assessments and letters are provided free of charge in order to reduce barriers and promote equity.

-A note on pro bono services: I offer two types of psychological assessments free of charge: (1) assessments for individuals seeking political asylum in the United States, and (2) assessments for individuals seeking gender-affirming medical procedures such as hormone therapy and surgical procedures.
+A note on pro bono services: I offer two types of psychological assessments (and accompanying letters/reports) free of charge: (1) assessments for individuals seeking political asylum in the United States, and (2) assessments for individuals seeking gender-affirming medical procedures such as hormone therapy and surgical procedures.